 HOT.
 TUB.
 GARDEN. (with a child-proof garden gate) – oh yes!

 Tredethick’s hot tub garden is secluded and stylish, with a peerless view.
 Tag or bargain with your other half, or book a baby-sitter for both of you (we provide a list of recommended babysitters in your cottage info file) so you can take some time to soak.
-And we have plastic flutes and fluffy bathrobes in your cottage, and prosecco in the farm shop.
-Grab a book from the play barn, which has an unofficial secondhand exchange thing going on, or borrow Grazia or the papers from soft play.
+And we have plastic flutes and fluffy bathrobes in your cottage, and fine Cornish wine or Prosecco in the farm shop.
+Grab a book from the play barn (which has an unofficial secondhand exchange going on) or borrow the newspapers from soft play.

 Cycling quiet lanes